docupotamus/docupotamus/site/docs/themes/theme-common.md

 Add-ons are at a conceptually smaller scope and can be more standalone.
 :::

-Plugins and themes that provide UI components often [swizzle](https://docusaurus.io/docs/swizzling) through ejecting or wrapping.
-On the other hand, add-ons are at a conceptually smaller scope and can be (but of course are not limited to being) more standalone.
+Docusaurus plugins and themes that provide UI components often [swizzle](https://docusaurus.io/docs/swizzling) through ejecting or wrapping.
+On the other hand, Docupotamus add-ons are at a conceptually smaller scope and can be (but of course are not limited to being) more standalone.

 For a trivial example, imagine integrating a glossary, `git blame` history, or even calculator add-on.

 ## Installation